aaronjewell/php-workbench/README.md

 ## Requirements

-- VS Code 1.101.0 or higher
+- VS Code 1.99.3 (earlier versions will likely work, but not tested)
-- PHP installed on your system (or Docker with PHP containers)
+- PHP installed on your system
 - That's it!
-PHP Workbench will automatically detect your Composer dependencies

 ## Troubleshooting

 **Code not executing:**

 - Check if PHP is installed: `php --version`
-- For Docker projects: Ensure containers are running

-**Composer dependencies not available:**

-- Run `composer install` in your project root
-- Check if `vendor/autoload.php` exists (must be in workspace root)

-**Docker issues:**

-- Ensure containers are running: `docker-compose ps`
-- Set the correct service name in settings: `"phpWorkbench.docker.service": "your-service-name"`

 ## Release Notes